ilios/user-guide/dashboard/LTI_integration.md

 We host the LTI provider as a service to the education community.
 You can run it yourself or get in touch with us.
 We will help you with it and help you with the configuration after a few simple questions.

-We can host this for you.
+## Hosting

+If your institution is based in the USA, can host not only the LTI but we can host and support the entire Ilios application for you.
 Please feel free to send any email inquiries [here](mailto:support@iliosproject.org).
 We'd be glad to help you configure LTI for your environment.

+More info is available at [Hosting](https://www.iliosproject.org/hosting/).

 The screen shot below shows the LTI Dashboard embedded into the current UCSF LMS (Moodle).